BotYue/CSE-398-25Sp-SU/Lab Note Collection/Week 3 Pi set-up.md

   Then execute the code in the terminal.

 🎉 **Check Point 2**
-show lab staff the output in the terminal.
+<br>Show lab staff the output in the terminal.

 🎉 **Check Point 3**
-Briefly explain your code to lab staff..
+<br>Briefly explain your code to lab staff..

 🎉 **Check Point 4**
-Show your markdown record to lab staff..
+<br>Show your Markdown record to lab staff..

 ---